 Christmas Sunday Worship Service.

-Worshipping via Zoom has not stopped the great flow of music during our services.
+Worshipping via Zoom did not stop the great flow of music during our services.
 The combined choirs of Tomales and Two Rock performed this song, “Kyrie” by Andy Beck for the congregation.

 This is the second piece sung by the combined choir.
 It’s a lovely song by Keith and Kristyn Getty called, “There is a Higher Throne.”

-This year has been a hard one for everyone and we’re all looking forward to better days ahead.
+2020 was a hard year for everyone and we’re all looking forward to better days ahead.
 Kathy Murphy sang this lament in the October 25th service, a song by Joan Baez.

 For the first Sunday of Advent the choir sang this beautiful piece by Carol Bayer Sager and David Foster, called “The Prayer”, with “Lead Us Lord”.